How to Season a Chinese Wok

 6 ounces pork belly (0r replace with scallions and ginger)

 - This is a brand new carbon steel flat bottom wok.
-First, thoroughly clean the wok with dishwasher detergent, steel scrubber, and warm water.
-(All of the new iron woks, including both carbon steel and lightweight cast iron woks, have a protective layer on top, and it needs to be completely removed before using.)
-(I previously have a round bottom wok, but it doesn’t work with my portable stove even with its stand, so I got this flat bottom one.)
+First, thoroughly clean the wok with dishwasher detergent, a steel scrubber, and warm water.
+(Any new wok, including both carbon steel and lightweight cast iron, contain a protective layer on top, and it needs to be completely removed before use.)

 - After dying the wok, place the wok over high heat, heat it up until smoking, and turns color, about 10 minutes.
 Move the wok from one side to another so that the heat distributes evenly.
-(At this point, you may want to open up your kitchen windows and door, as the wok is going to release some nasty smell.)
 Then off the heat.

 - After 30 minutes, turn off the heat.
-The pork belly and the oil will look darker.
+Remove the pork belly and oil from the wok.
+(The pork isn’t eatable)

-- Wash the wok with warm water and a soft sponge, we will not use dishwasher detergent on this anymore.
+- Rinse the wok with some warm water and a soft sponge, no dishwasher detergent is needed.

 - Place the wok over high heat, and heat it until smoking.
 Turn off the heat.

-- Dip a paper towel in canola oil.
+- Dip a paper towel in high-smoking point oil.
 And wipe it all over the wok, including the bottom of the wok.